MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create a table for each department.
 Assign the department leads the role of Editor, and assign the data analysts the role of Viewer on the project the table is in.

 **Memorize:** `B) Create a dataset for each department.
 Assign the department leads the role of WRITER, and assign the data analysts the role of READER on their dataset.`

-**Quick reason:** Create a dataset for each department.
-Assign the department leads the role of WRITER, and assign the data analysts the role of READER on their dataset.

 <details>
 <summary>Full explanation</summary>